“Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering.” (Peter Levine, 1997)

 When we perceive danger, our primitive survival systems are activated.
 This is below conscious thinking, out of our control, and provides a lightening response to a perceived threat.
 For example, we put out a hand to save ourselves when we’re falling, long before our conscious brain has realised we’re going to hurt ourselves.
-Like other mammals, our defensive responses to threat include taking action like running away, using physical force to defend ourselves, and if these aren’t possible, shutting down and going very still – the fight, flight, freeze responses.
+Like other mammals, our defensive responses to threat include taking action like running away, using physical force to defend ourselves, and if these aren’t possible, going very still and shutting down.
 Our bodies know well how to do this and without help from our minds.

 Unfortunately sometimes these defensive strategies don’t work to save us from harm, or sometimes they just aren’t possible to put into practice, for example, because we’re suddenly caught unawares or immobilised.
 For some people then, it’s as if our alarm system gets stuck onto ‘on’.
-At a deep level our system continues to operate as if we’re still in current danger, even though it may be long past.
-We haven’t integrated and updated our system that it’s now safe.
-What’s more, our minds are likely to try to block out the trauma experience because it’s so painful and terrifying, finding ways to distract and avoid, to split it off and keep it away.
-We may not even consciously know we were traumatised, particularly if it happened when we were very young.
-However, because it’s still active down deep, in our bodies and brains, not resolved, it keeps pushing through in all sorts of ways.
+At a deep level parts of our system continue to operate as if we’re still in current danger, even though it may be long past.
+We haven’t integrated and updated these parts of our system that it’s now safe.
+What’s more, other parts of us are likely to try to block out the trauma experience because it’s so painful and terrifying, finding ways to distract and avoid, to split it off and keep it away.
+We may not even consciously know about the parts of us that were traumatised, particularly if it happened when we were very young.
+However, because those parts of us are still active down deep, in our bodies and brains, not resolved, they keep pushing through in all sorts of ways.

 Some of the signs of unresolved trauma include:

 - feelings of shame and worthlessness

 - poor concentration, not able to relax, irritability

 - jumpiness, quick to startle, always on guard, feeling unsafe